 - A debtor conceals jewelry by giving it to a relative to hold until after the case is completed

 - A debtor purposefully undervalues shares of stock on his schedules, and signs as to the accurateness under penalty of perjury or testifies about the incorrect value in court under oath

 - A debtor knowingly fails to report freelance income on his schedules

 - Either a debtor or a creditor attempts to gain favor with the trustee through bribery

 - The trustee embezzles money she's collected for the bankruptcy estate

 - A mortgage counselor files a bankruptcy petition in a client's name, but without the client's knowledge, to stop a foreclosure

-What Information Should I Have to Make a Report of Bankruptcy Fraud?
+Information Needed to Make a Report of Bankruptcy Fraud

 The Department of Justice has been charged with the responsibility for investigating and prosecuting cases of bankruptcy fraud either directly or through the Office of the United States Trustee.
 To report suspected cases of bankruptcy fraud, the Justice Department asks that you provide a written summary with the following information: